ceramicskate0/AddReferenceDotRedTeam/README.md

 # AddReferenceDotRedTeam
 Repo for software Lib to test dotNet red stuff in VS without worrying about AV or whatever else like who made what and where it is.

 Also this is SUPER EARLY STAGE right now!
 Its barley tested.
-This means im taking input on design and such also.Oh and I dont have a logo :'(
+This means im taking input on design and such also.

 <img src="https://github.com/ceramicskate0/AddReferenceDotRedTeam/blob/master/Logo.png"  width="350" height="300">